 Repeat the above process to drill the 8.5 mm ∅ lid fixing hole(s) which should be situated 19.0 mm (centres) from the end of the lid.

 It is important to note that if a high drill speed were used the Stainless Steel would overheat, causing it to harden and making it difficult to re-drill.
 It would also change the appearance of the steel and could damage the drill bit.

 An additional coupling kit would need to be purchased in order to continue the flow of the trunking system once it has been cut.
 Our coupling kits comprise of:

 - 1 x coupling with nuts and screws

 - 1 x patented cover plate

 - TB1 or TB2 turnbuckles to suit the size of the trunking length

-If you require any more information to assist you with all aspects of your installation, please don’t hesitate to contact us using this contact form or by calling +44 (0) 1388 774455.
+If you require any more information to assist you with all aspects of your installation, please don’t hesitate to contact us.